Receive change notifications through webhooks

 Note

-Any query string parameter included in the notificationUrl property will be included in the HTTP POST request when notifications are being delivered to your service.
+Any query string parameter included in the notificationUrl property is included in the HTTP POST request when notifications are being delivered to your service.

 Duplicate subscriptions are not allowed.
 When a subscription request contains the same values for changeType and resource as an existing subscription, the request fails with an HTTP error code 409 Conflict, and the error message Subscription Id <> already exists for the requested combination.